pydata/xarray/doc/user-guide/io.rst

 Now, a Zarr store with the correct variable shapes and attributes exists that can be filled out by subsequent calls to ``to_zarr``.
-Setting ``region="auto"`` will open the existing store and determine the correct alignment of the new data with the existing coordinates, or as an explicit mapping from dimension names to Python ``slice`` objects indicating where the data should be written (in index space, not label space), e.g.,
+Setting ``region="auto"`` will open the existing store and determine the correct alignment of the new data with the existing dimensions, or as an explicit mapping from dimension names to Python ``slice`` objects indicating where the data should be written (in index space, not label space), e.g.,